Quantum state merging with bound entanglement: PPT assisted LOCC

 If we further introduce the PPT and LOCC entanglement cost $C_{\mathrm{PPT}}$ and $C_{\mathrm{LOCC}}$ as the entanglement cost for creating a state via the corresponding set of operations, we immediately obtain the following inequality:

 This relation follows by noting that PPT assisted LOCC is more general than LOCC only, and by the fact that the PPT entanglement cost cannot be below the PPT distillable entanglement.
-Moreover, the above inequality immediately implies that for pure states all these quantities coincide, and are equal to the von Neumann entropy of the reduced state.
-In the following, we will also use the logarithmic negativity \cite{Zyczkowski1998,Vidal2002}
+Since for all pure states $D_{\mathrm{LOCC}}$ and $C_{\mathrm{LOCC}}$ are equal to the von Neumann entropy of the reduced state~\citep{Bennett1996}, all quantities in Eq.~(\ref{eq:inclusions}) coincide for pure states.
+In the following, we will also use the logarithmic negativity \citep{Zyczkowski1998,Vidal2002}

 where $T_{A}$ denotes partial transposition, and $||M||=\mathrm{Tr}\sqrt{M^{\dagger}M}$ is the trace norm of $M$.
-The logarithmic negativity is an upper bound on $D_{\mathrm{LOCC}}$ \cite{Vidal2002}.
+The logarithmic negativity is an upper bound on $D_{\mathrm{LOCC}}$ \citep{Vidal2002}.

 We further note that PPT assisted LOCC is a subclass of general PPT preserving operations.
-It is however not clear whether or not these two classes coincide.\\
+It is however not clear whether or not these two classes coincide.